mkrd/DictDataBase/README.md

 it.
 - **Compression**.
 Configure if the files should be stored as raw json or as json compressed with zlib.
 - **Fast**.
-A dict can be accessed partially without having to parse the entire file, making the read and writes very efficient.
+Key-value pairs inside a json file can be accessed quickly and efficiently because the keys are indexed.
 - **Tested** with 99%+ coverage.

 ### Why use DictDataBase